-The most common use-case of such behavior is with TLS-based EAP methods such as TTLS [RFC5281].
+The most common use-case of omitting or obfuscating the username part is with TLS-based EAP methods such as TTLS [RFC5281].
 Those methods allow for an "outer" identifier, which is typically an anonymous "@realm".
 This outer identifier allows the authentication request to be routed from a visited domain to a home domain.
-At the same time, user privacy is preserved.
+At the same time, the username part is kept confidential from the visited network.
 The protocol provides for an "inner" authentication exchange, in which a full identifier is used to authenticate a user.